 The marks cut through the image of a canine’s snarling face.
 Drawing closer, the light emanating from the hunter illuminates further carvings.
 Surrounding the wolf head like a wheel, differing scenes show two struggling figures.
 One, the hunched wolf, the other, an erect man.

 The topmost scene has the two squaring off, but the next picture shows the wolf leaping into the air.
 The man falls under the predator and is replaced by a skeleton.
 Then a spearman comes behind the wolf.
 Its crouching form turns and leaps, but this time it is skewered upon the hunter’s weapon.
-The hunter stands victorious holding its arms to heaven.
-But then a small circle appears, the sign of the red moon.
+The hunter stands victorious, holding its arms to heaven.
+A small circle appears, the sign of the red moon.
 The man falls to the ground, but then it is not a man.
 The wheel starts over with the wolf and the man facing each other.

 Richard sticks his hand into a claw mark, measuring how deeply they go.
 The tip of his finger disappears, almost up to the first knuckle.
 A howl fills the chamber like a flood, and breaks the hunter’s study.
 His weapon is up in a moment staring down the dark tunnel.

-The bones wane as he progresses until the floor beneath him is barren.
+The bones wane as he progresses, the floor growing barren beneath him.
 The farther in the wider the cave walls part until not even the priestess’s blessing reveals them.
 The hunter stops, enfolded in deep darkness.
 Before him the echoing sound of leathery feet striking hard stone grows.
 Out of the darkness a pale blinded creature springs.
 Its hairless white skin glistening in the hunter’s glow, its sticky sweat shinning in the blessed sunlight.

 Slowly, he puts a foot forward, and the creatures part before the radiant circle of light.
 Step by step the hunter progresses into the cavern’s night, accompanied by the bare-footfalls of hundreds of mutated cave dwellers.
 His stalkers chirp and squeak to each other in their shadows.